For the Second World War, the United Kingdom leveraged knowledge and experience from the First World War to feed its population.

-Preserving of fruits and vegetables was largely done in Kilner jars: glass jars with glass lids with a spring on them.
+Preserving of fruits and vegetables was largely done in a brand of Mason jars known as Kilner: glass jars with glass lids with a bail-type closure system on them.
 You put a rubber ring around the neck of each jar before sealing it.
-You replaced the rubber rings each season.
+You replaced the rubber rings after each use.

-The Ministry of Food also advised people on how to cure and preserve meat.
-Pork or lamp chops could be preserved for up to six weeks by first cooking them, and then putting them in a crock completely covered with fat
+The Ministry of Food also advised people on how to preserve meat through curing and other means.
+Pork chops or lamb chops could be preserved for up to six weeks by first cooking them, and then putting them in a crock completely covered with fat.

 The Root Vegetable Campaigns